Sri Lanka: An island trip from Sigiriya to Mirissa is written by Jacob Gowland Jørgensen.

 Nature is also always close in Sri Lanka, just like Reunion, one of the most underrated places in the Indian Ocean, but where Reunion has deep European roots, Sri Lanka is its own.

-Because it's Sri Lanka.
-Completely its own, and yet recognizable.
+Because it is Sri Lanka.
+All its own and yet recognisable.

 My journey to Sri Lanka started with a drive from Negombo International Airport to Dambulla in the Central Highlands.
-Because here the ancient Sinhalese culture stands strong, and this is where the royal cities and the most important temples are located.
+Because here the ancient Sinhalese culture stands strong, and it is here that the royal cities and the most important temples are located.

-Before then, however, one just had to land properly, so therefore I had chosen to start at Diyabubula Barberyn Jungle & Art Hideaway.
-It's such a lovely place that I have written an entire article about it.
+Before then, however, you had to land properly, so I had chosen to start at Diyabubula Barberyn Jungle & Art Hideaway.
+It is such a lovely place that I have written an entire article about it.

 The resort is perfectly located for day trips, which is important in Sri Lanka, because trips always take longer than you think, so the distance matters.